 Basic concepts and problems of strength analysis.
 Basic mechanical properties of material.
+Concepts of stress and strain.
 General theorems of linear elasticity.
-Definition, classification and assumptions of rod as the simplest model body.
-Rod under simple stress - tension / compression, torsion, and bending.
-Strain at a body point.
-Boundary states of elasticity and brittle strength.
+Definition and classification of bar and beam as the simplest model of a body.
+Bar under simple loading - tension / compression, torsion; bending of beams.
+Basic limit states of ductile and brittle materials under static loading.
 Safety conditions.
-Rods under combined stresses.
-Supporting stability of rods.
+Beams and bars under combined loading.
+Stability of compressed bars.

 Learning outcomes of the course unit

-Basic knowledge of stress and strain related to simple cases of rod under stress and the idea of the boundaries of applicability of these classical approaches.
-Conditions of fundamental boundary states and determination of safety in case of general strain with the aim to reliably set the dimensions of bodies or machine parts.
+Basic knowledge of stress and strain related to simple cases of loaded bars and beams and the idea of the boundaries of applicability of these classical approaches.
+Criteria of fundamental limit states and determination of safety and dimensions of designed bodies or machine parts.